SigNoz/signoz.io/blog/2023-02-02-grafana-vs-splunk.md

 ---
-title: Grafana vs Splunk - Pros and Cons
+title: Grafana vs Splunk - Key Features and Differences
 slug: grafana-vs-splunk
 date: 2023-02-02
 tags: [Tools Comparison]
 authors: vivek_sonar
 description: Grafana and Splunk are both used as monitoring tools.
 But while Grafana is majorly used as a data visualization tool, Splunk is an enterprise security and observability platform.
 Grafana is also an open-source project...
-image: /img/blog/2023/02/grafana_vs_splunk_cover.jpeg
+image: /img/blog/2023/02/grafana_vs_splunk_cover-min.jpg
+hide_table_of_contents: true
 keywords:
   - grafana
   - splunk